Over 30 years of experience. Over $100 million recovered for clients.

 Car Accident Injuries

-Car accident victims often suffer injuries that can leave them hospitalized, permanently disabled, or can prove to be fatal.
-Some of the other injuries we've seen in our more than 25 years of helping people after being hurt in car accidents include soft tissue damage and whiplash.
-We have helped people cope with a wide variety of car accident-related injuries.
-If you have been hurt in a car accident, the assistance of a New Jersey injury lawyer may be critical in helping you through the long recovery process.
+Car accidents can often cause serious injuries requiring hospitalization, permanent disability, or can prove to be fatal.
+Some of the other injuries we’ve seen in our more than 30 years of helping people after being hurt in car accidents include herniated discs, brain injuries, nerve injuries, spinal cord injuries, and other serious injuries.
+We have helped our clients and their families following a wide variety of car accident-related injuries.
+If you have been seriously injured in an auto accident, the assistance of an experienced New Jersey auto accident attorney is critical to assist you throughout your long recovery process.

 A history of results